faizancodes/Automated-Fundamental-Analysis/README.md

   2. Edit the path variables and file locations in `GetSectorData.py` and `stockratings.py`
   3. Run `GetSectorData.py`, this file generates necessary data for each sector in the stock market
   4. Run `stockratings.py`
-  5. Analyze output through excel!
+  5. Open the csv files created through excel and analyze!